SebRogala/xsv-base/README.md

 Or if you didn't have one yet, you can simply copy 'body-params-factory.local.php.dist' file from 'data' folder to config/autoload and remove .dist extension.

+### Common Dependency Injection
+If constructor is used only for assigning local variables (Dependency Injection) and it's in common pattern like Handlers, Actions, InputFilter or anything that follows naming convention with type name on the end of class name, there can be used Abstract Factory:

+Copy `xsv-base-config.global.php.dist` to `config/autoload` folder and configure your common types there.

 [1]: http://zend-expressive.readthedocs.io/en/stable/features/helpers/body-parse/